 www.cloudcanyon.com has backpacking trips for women, and sometimes men and women in what they call the magical canyon and slickrock country of Southern Utah.
 They have some great photos on their site, and the group pictures look like they are all having fun.

-http://www.swsmtns.com/womens_adventures/index.html Sierra Wilderness Seminars - Women's Adventures has trips ranging from a climb of Mt.
+swsmtns.com Sierra Wilderness Seminars - has trips ranging from a climb of Mt.
 Shasta, the Inca Trail, and backpacking in the Sierras.
+At one time they offered women only trips but apparently ran into conflicts with federal gender discrimination laws.
 An REI partner.

 www.womenswilderness.org - Check out their programs for women and girls.
 Their programs are designed to meet the needs and learning styles of women and girls while providing instruction in wilderness living, outdoor skills and backcountry safety.
 Quoting their site: "an unforgettable experience that will increase your wilderness skills, refresh your spirit, and bring you the joy of a wilderness adventure in the company of women."